capturr/scraper/readme.md

 **/!\ Currently in development**

+## Features

-✅ Fully automated proxy rotation with HQ residential IPs.
-No captcha, and you will never be detected as a bot or proxy user ✅ Integrated data extraction with CSS / jQuery selectors, filters, conditions and iterators ✅ Smart data filters: URL, prices, title + custom filters on request ✅ Up to 3 requests per call
+* Fully automated proxy rotation with HQ residential IPs.
+No captcha, and you will never be detected as a bot or proxy user
+* Integrated data extraction with CSS / jQuery selectors, filters, conditions and iterators
+* Smart data filters: URL, prices, title + custom filters on request
+* Up to 3 requests per call
-✅ Allowed to send json or form-encoded body & cookies ✅ Returns response body, headers, final URL & status code ✅ Supports redirects
+* Allowed to send json or form-encoded body & cookies
+* Returns response body, headers, final URL & status code
+* Supports redirects
-✅ Presets for popular websites: Coming soon
+* Presets for popular websites: Coming soon

 ## Get started: 5 minutes chrono